LayersOfAbstraction/LayersOfAbstraction.github.io/_posts/0001-01-29-File_System_Storage_in_ASP.NET_MVC.md

 }
 ```

 After that our MimeTypes dictionary is called to compare that it exists.
 All you really need to know about it's structure is that a MIME type consists of a type and subtype e.g image/png, application/pdf etc. Type is the general categroy like documents or audio while a subtype identifies the exact kind of data specified that the MIME type holds.
-[Mozillia Developer Docs](https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/MIME_types) has some more greta info on them.
+[Mozillia Developer Docs](https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/MIME_types) has some more great info on them.
 So if image/png is the type and subtype then the .png extension would be it's value.

 MimeTypes help the browser figure out how to process a URL since browsers don't use the actual file extension.